janus-idp/backstage-plugins/plugins/notifications-frontend/README.md

-# parodos-notifications
+# Notifications

-Welcome to the parodos-notifications plugin!
+Welcome to the Notifications plugin!

 _This plugin was created through the Backstage CLI_

 ## Getting started

-Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/parodos-notifications](http://localhost:3000/parodos-notifications).
+Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/notifications](http://localhost:3000/notifications).

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.